-First you need to create a sense of internal safety amd self-trust.
+First you need to create a sense of internal safety and self-trust.

 Practice 1- Create your Sanctuary

-Since procrastination stemming from perfectionism, indecision and overwhelm is an avoidance mechanism designed by your subconscious mind to keep you safe, the best way of transforming this pattern is developing an inner safety and trust.
+Procrastination stemming from perfectionism, indecision and overwhelm is an avoidance mechanism designed by your subconscious mind to keep you safe.
+And the best way of transforming this pattern is developing an inner sense of safety and trust.

 You want to imprint this sense of safety onto your subconscious mind, that's why using imagery is one of the most effective methods.